Hades, Heaven, & Hell

 What does Jesus mean by hell?
 Who does Jesus warn about Hell?
 What kind of future judgement can do justice to BOTH God’s Holy and Merciful character?

-The first section lists a bunch of resources we’d encourage you to explore BEFORE the series begins.
+The first “Preparation” section below lists resources we encourage you to explore BEFORE the series begins.
 They will help you process where you feel both clear and uncertain about this challenging topic.
 Exploring some of these resources before the sermons will help you get the most out of our Sunday services.

 Below are a collection of resources that may be a real help in getting ready for this three part series on Hades, Heaven, and Hell.